After Saudi Arabia’s investment, the head of the Swedish “Empresser” defends the billion-dollar deal

 Elon Musk is scheduled to participate in a comprehensive meeting with company employees Thursday, the first time the billionaire has spoken directly with the company’s workforce since he began his attempts to buy it in April.

-A spokesperson said Twitter CEO Parag Agrawal announced the meeting in an email to employees Monday, saying they could submit questions to Mr. Musk in advance, according to a report in the newspaper.
+A spokesperson said Twitter CEO Parag Agrawal announced the meeting in an email to employees Monday, saying they might submit questions to Mr. Musk in advance, according to a report in the newspaper.
 The Wall Street Journal.

 The spokesperson said the company’s chief marketing officer, Leslie Berland, will run the event.